bridgetownrb/bridgetown/bridgetown-website/src/_docs/components/ruby.md

   output: Hello from MyComponent!
 ```

-To pass variables along to a component, simply write an `initialize` method.
+To pass variables along to a component, write an `initialize` method.
 You can also use Ruby's "squiggly heredoc" syntax as a kind of template language:

 ```ruby
 class FieldComponent